Special effects of The Dark Knight: Other stunts

 Exterior footage of the Gotham Prewitt Building, the site of Batman's and Joker's final confrontation, was filmed at the in-construction Trump International Hotel and Tower, but the owners refused permission to film a stunt of a SWAT team being neutralized by Batman and suspended from the building so this was filmed from the fortieth floor of a separate building site, using a hydraulic accelerator that dragged the stuntmen over the edge.
 The Joker's fall was performed by Ledger himself, at his insistence, lowering him 75 ft with a rapid fall rig down a 110 ft drop.

 Scenes of Wayne driving and subsequently crashing his Lamborghini, were filmed along Wells Street, Lake Street, and Franklin Street.
 Stunt driver George Cottle performed the crash in a reinforced Lamborghini.
 A Randolph Street parking garage is where Batman captures the Scarecrow and copy-cat Batman.
 Nolan wanted Rottweillers in the scene, but it took some time to find a handler willing to manage several dogs simultaneously as the animals generally did not like each other.
 Stunt man Conway Wickliffe was killed in September 2007 while filming a chase sequence in England.
 He was a passenger in a four-wheel-drive pickup driving adjacent to a stunt car when it crashed into a tree.
 He was memorialized in the credits alongside Ledger.

+Accolades

+At the 35th Saturn Awards, The Dark Knight won the award for Best Special Effects (Corbould, Nick Davis, Paul J. Franklin, Timothy Webber).
+For the 81st Academy Awards in 2009, it received nominations for Best Art Direction (Crowley and Peter Lando), Best Makeup (Caglione Jr. and O'Sullivan), and Best Visual Effects (Davis, Corbould, Webber, and Franklin).